micag2025/Toolkit_Google_ADK/README.md

 ## Acknowledgements

 An acknowledgement to **Ready Tensor developer community** for their guidance, feedback, and contributions.
-By creating a vibrant ecosystem where AI professionals can share projects, insights, and innovations, the Ready Tensor community fosters collective learning and collaboration.
-This environment of open exchange plays a meaningful role in accelerating the advancement of AI technology and in shaping practical, real-world developer tools such as this project.
+By creating a vibrant ecosystem where AI professionals can share projects, insights, and innovations, the Ready Tensor community fosters collective learning and collaboration and plays a meaningful role in accelerating the advancement of AI technology and in shaping practical, real-world developer tools such as this project.